Reasonable Faith Baltimore

 Ali Ghazali introduced this argument in the 10th Century.
 Since then, much scientific information has been added to support the premises and conclusion.
 William Lane Craig has completed a 175-page book supporting the argument.
 To keep it simple, it's just three lines here.

-The first step is determining if the premises infer the conclusion.
+The first step, of course, is determining if the premises infer the conclusion.
 In this deductive argument, the answer is yes.
-However, this does not mean the argument is sound; the premises must be valid.
-The premises need to be more probable than their detractors to be valid.
-Detractors are possible other pieces of information.
+However, this does not mean the argument is sound; the premises must also be true for the argument to be sound.

 The first premise is valid intuitively.
 A detractor may be that sometimes things pop into existence without a cause, or a universe can pop into existence without a cause.
 Well, how about this story?
 Coming home from work, I found a large hippopotamus in my living room.
 Why not?
-The hippo is not nearly as large or as complicated as the universe- so don't be hippo-critical.
-Why can't a hippo just pop in the living room if an entire complicated universe can pop into existence?
-Is a hippo on one leg really called a hoppo?
+The hippo is not nearly as large or as complicated as the universe- so don’t be hippo-critical.
+Why can’t a hippo pop in the living room if an entire complicated universe can pop into existence?

-I better get prepared: a snow shovel, a fifty-five-gallon barrel, ten containers of "Nature's Miracle Urine Remover, "ten bottles of Fabreeze, additional chlorine for the pool, and five gallons of "Resolve," Gotta keep the heat up.
-Don't want it to get hippothermia.
-Some of this is hippothetical, but it's easier to believe than a universe coming into existence for no reason.
+I’d better get prepared: a snow shovel, a fifty-five-gallon barrel, ten containers of "Nature's Miracle Urine Remover, “ten bottles of Fabreeze, additional chlorine for the pool, and five gallons of “Resolve.”
+Gotta keep the heat up.
+Don’t want it to get hippothermia.
+Some of this is hippothetical, but itit’s's easier to believe than a universe coming into existence for no reason.

 The second Law of dynamics is true for me.
 I'm "breaking down," gravity makes me feel older, and I'm running out of energy.
 This isn't just happening to me.
 Everything I see tends to deteriorate over time.
 The universe is not an exception; it loses usable energy as it expands.
 Eventually, it dies of "heat death," and I don't know anyone who disagrees.
 Premise 2 is valid.